Harrison Paul

 Artist Statement

 I came to this level of involvement with ceramics unexpectedly.
-Living in Lisbon, staying in my friend’s son’s bedroom, and after 3 months, one morning woke up with this overwhelming thought: “I have to make something with my hands”.
+Living in Lisbon, staying in my friend’s son’s bedroom, and after 3 months, woke one morning with an overwhelming thought: “I have to make something with my hands”.
 I didn’t know exactly what, but had a good idea ...

-I’ve had a creative impulse and made things since childhood — forts, little scenes under glass cloches, taking loose fabric and making a “couture” outfits for my sisters and doing photoshoots, redesigning our house on paper.
-Later, I worked in a world where creativity was expected to solve impossible problems, where “it isn’t possible” was never an answer.
-That mindset lives within me when working in clay: I ask, “What does it want to be?”
+I’ve had a creative impulse most my life and have made things since childhood — forts, little scenes under glass cloches, taking loose fabric and making “couture” outfits for my sisters then doing photoshoots, redesigning our house on paper. and countless other experiments.
+Later, my career placed me in a world where creativity was expected to solve impossible problems, where the words “it isn’t possible” were never an answer.
+That mindset lives within me, it is in me when working in clay: I ask, “What does it want to be?”
 Sometimes things go wildly wrong and instead of throwing the piece away i wonder … what else can it be?
-Some of my best pieces have come from moving past the accident and pushing (or pulling) the pieces beyond the initial plan.
-There’s always something underneath, maybe something we haven’t seen before.
+Some of my best pieces have come from moving past the accidents and pushing (or pulling) the pieces beyond the initial plan.
+There’s always something underneath, sometimes something we haven’t seen before.

 I began throwing out of a need to make something with my hands - I started by taking a wheel course … and then another … and then another … and then kept going.
-This direction feels natural and one meant to follow.
-The process includes constant learning, from observation, from mistake, from watching people like Florian Gadsby, from letting the clay teach me - and sometimes from simply playing.
-Sometimes I’m sure I must look like a kid playing in the mud.
+This direction feels natural and one i’m meant to follow.
+The process is constant learning, from observation, from mistakes, from watching people like Florian Gadsby and the people in my studio, from letting the clay teach me - and sometimes from simply playing.
+There are surely times I look like a kid playing in the mud.
 Early on, I fell in love with every piece I made.
 That feeling hasn’t really gone away.
 At the same time, I’ve learned to recognize when something I make isn’t honest—when I’ve rushed, or repeated something without intention.
 Those are the moments that remind me why I do this: I want to create something beautiful.
-Not perfect—beautiful. ... to find beauty in the imperfection.
+Not perfect—beautiful. ... to find beauty in whatever it becomes.

 For me, the act of making is also about allowing room for discovery, even failure.
 I said before, I rarely throw anything away.
 I believe there’s always something inside the piece waiting to be revealed.
 Like Michelangelo’s enslaved figures, half-trapped in marble—sometimes it just needs time, patience, and attention to emerge.

 I’m still learning.
-I’m still surprised by what shows up on the wheel.
+I’m still surprised by what shows up.
 There is beauty in that.
 There is also much beauty in the community that surrounds us as potters and ceramicists.

-I will always be grateful for Cynthia and Miguel, for saying yes, for saying “keep going!” … and also to Catarina for encouraging my experiments towards art.
+I will always be grateful for Cynthia and Miguel, for saying yes, for saying “keep going!” … and also to a special person at the studio who encouraged my experiments towards art.

 Artist Bio